-Entry requirements for the Postgraduate Diploma in Specialist Teaching are detailed on the regulations button.
+Entry requirements for the Postgraduate Diploma in Specialist Teaching are detailed in the regulations.
 All new applicants to a Specialist Teaching programme at Massey University must make an online Selected Entry application and be selected onto the programme.
 Students previously selected for and enrolled in a Specialist Teaching programme at Massey University will apply online but will not go through the selection process.

 The closing date for applications is 10 December.

 If you have applied for a MOE study award and/or hold an RTLB position, you should be applying for the Postgraduate Diploma in Specialist Teaching (Learning and Behaviour).